SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This will happen when using Visual Studio 2022.
 It is just a warning and shouldn't cause any issues as VS2022 seems to be able to build the engine fine.

+### When packaging HTML5 you see: "WARNING: Library XXX as not resolvable to a file when used in Module 'PhysX', assuming it is a filename and will search library paths for it.
+This is slow and dependency checking will not work for it.
+Please update reference to be fully qualified alternatively use PublicSystemLibraryPaths if you do intended to use this slow path to suppress this warning."

+The XXX is usually PhysX.
+This seems to occur when HTML5Setup.sh randomly fails to properly build PhysX (or some other third party library) with an error like ```mingw32-make.exe[2]: write error: stdout``` but doesn't actually stop the ./HTML5Setup.sh build so it is easy to miss.

+If you get this issue try running ./HTMLSetup.sh again.

 ### When running HTML5Setup.sh you see: "fatal: not a git repository (or any of the parent directories): .git"

-The HTML5Setup.sh script currently uses a git checkout/restore to ensure the engine files are in a clean state before applying a patch.
-If you downloaded via ZIP and unpack it won't currently work as the unpacked ZIP isn't a git repository.
+The HTML5Setup.sh script used to do a git checkout/restore to ensure the engine files were in a clean state before applying a patch, hence it didn't work if you downloaded a ZIP.
+However, I changed the HTML5Setup.sh to no longer require a git repository so if you have an older version of the code just do a new clone or ZIP download and you shouldn't run into this problem any more.

-If you try again using a git clone to do the download then it should work as you will get a working git repository.